-The cosmetic industry is shrouded in secrecy, which is why it is why the Naked Chemist is all about transparency.
+The cosmetic industry is shrouded in secrecy, which is why we focus on transparency.

-Many of my clients are keen to know, how their personal care products get from the ideas stage to sitting on the bathroom shelf – there is a lot to consider, basically the more specific the skin conditions or skin type being treated, the more complicated the development process becomes.
+There is a lot to consider, basically the more specific the skin conditions or skin type being treated, the more complicated the process is.

-So we created this article to take you on a ‘behind the scenes journey,’ so you can get an idea of what is involved when it comes to the product development process.
+We created this article to take you on a ‘behind the scenes journey,’ so you can get an idea of what is involved in the product development process.

 Step 1 – The Idea’s phase